mkudija/mkudija.github.io/notes/_md/Shortcuts.md

 ## GCP
 - `option + ⬆` - move line up/down
+- `cmd + click` on a table name to get it's details

 7-day history (from [[Kellan Selig]]) for tables.
 For views, need to get source tables
 ```sql